Future City Pittsburgh Volunteer Opportunities

-The Pittsburgh Region is beginning its 17th year in the National Future City Competition.
-The number of Middle Schools that have registered in the Pittsburgh Regional Competition has grown each year.
-The Competition's growth is testimony to the program's unique capacity to challenge students to learn and test new concepts related to engineering and city planning, to apply the mathematics and science they have already learned, to explore their imaginations about what our Cities will be like in the future, and to build an example of the result using ingenuity and their own hands.
+The Pittsburgh Region is beginning its 21st year in the National Future City Competition and the number of Middle Schools that register in the Competition has grown each year.
+The growth is testimony to the program's unique capacity to challenge students to learn and test new concepts related to engineering and city planning, to apply the mathematics and science they have already learned, to explore their imaginations about what our Cities will be like in the future, and to build an example of the result using ingenuity and their own hands.
 But another facet of the Pittsburgh Regional Future City Competition that has allowed it to expand is the associated growth of a cadre of dedicated volunteers.
 Because without volunteers, there would be no Competition.

 The mentor's first responsibility is to guide the students through, what might be described as, the project development process.
 The students must become familiar with the Competition's requirements and rules, and the schedule for deliverables.
 The students will need to develop their own plan and schedule for completion of their project and divide and assign responsibilities for various tasks.
 And of course, the students must assess unexpected difficulties and occurrences and revise their plan and schedule.

-Special Awards Judges – Judge model cities for special awards such as Best Use of Steel, Best Transportation System, etc. as sponsored by various companies and technical societies
+Judge model cities for special awards such as Best Use of Steel, Best Transportation System, etc. as sponsored by various companies and technical societies.

-Specification Judge – Verify that the models and presentation aides meet dimensional and technical specifications
+Verify that the models and presentation aides meet dimensional and technical specifications during Competition Day.

-Score Keepers – Receive scoring information, check it and input the data into Excel.
+Receive scoring information, double-check it, and input data into Excel during Competition Day.

-Add Your Name to Our Volunteers List - Volunteers are crucial to the success of the Pittsburgh Regional Future City Competition.
-We need more than 200 volunteer throughout the competition.
+Add Your Name to Our Volunteers List! - Volunteers are crucial to the success of the Pittsburgh Regional Future City Competition.
 Judges and Mentors can be engineers, technical professionals, architects, city or urban planners or others who work in the engineering and technical community.
 Judges are required to review the Judging Manual and become familiar with the rubrics and challenge topic.
 Event day volunteers will be provided with an orientation prior to school arrivals on competition day.
-Contact Lisa Kosick for more information.